Skip to footer content

 Frequently Asked Questions

-Yes, IronZIP provides tools for password protection and encryption to safeguard the contents of ZIP archives.
+Yes, IronZIP can encrypt ZIP files.
+It includes tools for password protection and encryption, ensuring the security of the contents within ZIP archives.

-Yes, IronZIP offers a free developer version along with its paid licenses, allowing developers to explore its features without initial cost.
+Yes, IronZIP offers a free developer version that allows you to explore its features without any initial cost, alongside its paid licenses.

 Chaknith Bin